dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 ### AVOID using HTML for formatting.

-It *may* be useful to use it in rare cases for things like tables, but in almost all cases, if it's too complex too express in Markdown, you're better off not expressing it.
+It *may* be useful to use it in rare cases for things like tables, but in almost all cases, if it's too complex to express in Markdown, you're better off not expressing it.

 ### PREFER backtick fences for code blocks.